New England

 The Clowes Fund supports organizations and programs that focus primarily on socioeconomically disadvantaged individuals.
 New England funding is concentrated in four geographic regions, including parts of Massachusetts, New Hampshire and Maine, and the State of Vermont.

 In New England, we accept Introductory Applications for first-time Immigrant Services and Workforce Development grants.
 All current and recent grantees, including those focused on K-12 Education and Arts Education, are welcome to submit a Continuation Grant Statement of Intent.
 For more information about eligibility and the application process, visit the relevant website pages under the Grantseekers tab.
-New England priorities are:
+New England funding priorities are:

-• MASSACHUSETTS (MA)
+MASSACHUSETTS (MA)

 Geographic Priorities